Manly Warringah Sea Eagles: 2020 season

-Manly-Warringah went into the 2020 NRL season as one of the favorites to win the premiership after a good year in 2019.
-The club got off to a good start winning four of their first six games before a serious injury to star player Tom Trbojevic derailed their season with Manly winning only three of their last fourteen games to finish 13th and miss out on the finals.
+Manly-Warringah went into the 2020 NRL season with a good start winning four of their first six games before a serious injury to star player Tom Trbojevic derailed their season with Manly winning only three of their last fourteen games to finish 13th and miss out on the finals.

 2021 season

-Manly didn’t start the 2021 NRL season well, losing their first four rounds.
-The match against Penrith, which they lost 46-6 at Brookvale Oval, was the club's biggest ever home defeat at the ground.
+Manly didn't start the 2021 NRL season well, losing their first four rounds.
+The match against Penrith, which they lost 46–6 at Brookvale Oval, was the club's biggest ever home defeat at the ground.

-However their season turned around, and by round 16, Manly recorded their biggest ever victory in club history, defeating the Bulldogs 66-0 at Western Sydney Stadium.
+However their season turned around, and by round 16, Manly recorded their biggest ever victory in club history, defeating Canterbury 66–0 at Western Sydney Stadium.
 After the regular rounds, Manly would finish in the top 4 in 4th place.

 The top try scorers for Manly at the end of the Regular Season were Tom Trbojevic with 25 tries, Jason Saab with 23 tries, and Reuben Garrick with 21 tries.

 Reuben Garrick became the first player in rugby league to score more than 300 points in a Regular Season.
 He also became the first player in rugby league history to score 20 tries and 100 goals in a Premiership Season.

-After losing in the opening week of the finals against Melbourne, the club won in week two of the finals defeating the Sydney Roosters 42-6.
-In the preliminary final, the club fell short of reaching the grand final losing to South Sydney 36-16.
+After losing in the opening week of the finals against Melbourne, the club won in week two of the finals defeating the Sydney Roosters 42–6.
+In the preliminary final, the club fell short of reaching the grand final losing to South Sydney 36–16.

 2022 season

-Manly-Warringah went into the 2022 NRL season as one of the favorites to win the premiership after a good year in 2021.
-The club didn’t start the 2022 NRL season well, losing their first two rounds before winning their next four.
+Manly-Warringah didn't start the 2022 NRL season well, losing their first two rounds before winning their next four.
 Another serious injury to star player Tom Trbojevic in round 11 derailed their season once again with Manly winning only four of their last thirteen games to finish 11th and miss out on the finals.
 Their season was further marred by an incident when seven players boycotted the round 20 match against the Sydney Roosters due to their refusal to wear the club's "pride" jersey, which was the start of an unfortunate end to the year for the Sea Eagles.
 On 13 October, the club decided to terminate Des Hasler as head coach.

+2023 season

+Under new head coach Anthony Seibold, the club started strongly recording four wins and one draw from the opening seven games to sit 4th on the table.
+However, from round 8 until round 20, Manly only recorded three victories.
+The club would record four wins from their remaining seven matches as they finished in a disappointing 12th place.

+2024 season

+In the 2024 NRL season, Manly would finish 7th on the table and qualified for the finals.
+The club would defeat Canterbury in week one of the finals but their season was ended the following week by the Sydney Roosters.